In this article we’re talking: How to win an argument!

 If for some reason you do get into an argument however, here are the some key logical fallacies you need to watch out for…

 You also need to be aware of circular logic and reasoning which is so stupid that it pains me to mention it.

 I will however, because people actually do use it in arguments to try to prove their point, so you need to be aware of it.

-Circular logic and reasoning is when an argument assumes what it is trying to prove (I.e. the conclusion is contained within the premise)
+Circular reasoning is when an argument assumes what it is trying to prove (I.e. the conclusion is contained within the premise)

 “I’m right, because I say I’m right.”